 Learn more about fonts and color schemes, and get even more professional-approved tips in our “Essential Graphic Design Tips for Non-Designers” article.

 Once your invite is ready to rock, email or snail mail it to the people you want to celebrate the holidays with (or at least tolerate for a few hours).
-You can also save your masterpiece to Hub, in case you get the design itch again later.
+You can print some snazzy invitations using the flat cards in the PicMonkey Print Shop.